-The Lakewood Auxiliary Police Unit has a long and cherished history in the city of Lakewood.
-The current unit evolved from the Civil Defense Unit, formed in 1942 in response to the United States entry into World War II.
+The Lakewood Auxiliary Police Unit has a long and cherished history in the City of Lakewood.
+The current unit evolved from the Civil Defense Unit, formed in 1942, in response to the United States entry into World War II.
 The type of work performed today is quite different than it was in 1942, but the level of service to the community has not diminished.

-Upon completion of training, auxiliary officers are protected under Ohio Worker’s Compensation and are provided with uniforms and equipment.
+Upon completion of training, auxiliary officers are protected under Ohio Worker’s Compensation Insurance and are provided with uniforms and equipment.